Sherardising

 Sherardising or Zinc thermal diffusion is a process of galvanization of ferrous metal surfaces, also called vapour galvanising and dry galvanizing.
 The process is named after British metallurgist Sherard Osborn Cowper-Coles (son of naval inventor Cowper Phipps Coles) who invented and patented the method c.
 1900.
-This process involves heating the steel parts up to 500 °C in a closed rotating drum that contains metallic zinc dust and possibly an inert filler, such as sand.
+This process involves heating the steel parts up to 350-500 °C in a closed rotating drum that contains metallic zinc dust and possibly an inert filler, such as sand.
 At temperatures above 300 °C, zinc evaporates and diffuses into the steel substrate forming diffusion bonded Zn-Fe-phases.

-Sherardising is ideal for small parts and parts that require coating of inner surfaces, such as batches of small items.
+Sherardising is ideal for mechanical parts and parts that require coating of inner surfaces, threaded connections, and wear.
 Part size is limited by drum size.
-It is reported that pipes up to 6 m in length for the oil industry are sherardised.
+It is reported that pipes up to 12 m in length for the oil industry are sherardised.
 If the metal surface is free of scale or oxides, no pretreatment is needed.
-The process is hydrogen-free, hence hydrogen embrittlement is prevented.
+The process is hydrogen-free, acid cleaning in pretreatment is not necessary, furthermore processing temperature remove hydrogen potentials and hydrogen embrittlement is prevented.